skylight-hq/skylight.digital/_policies/intentional_communications.md

 If you’re not comfortable using the buzz word, or have concerns about someone’s conduct, please reach out to the leadership team.
 This policy is intended to accompany Skylight’s [Code of Conduct Policy](/company/policies/code-of-conduct/).

+## Future changes

+If we decide to change this policy, we’ll update the modification date below.

 *Updated: April 18, 2023*